smlindauer/open-model-manager-resources/addons/README.md

 In order to use a PyMAS Package.
 You must configure the Compute Server and CAS Server.
 For more information, see [SAS Micro Analytic Service 5.4: Programming and Administration Guide](https://documentation.sas.com/?docsetId=masag&docsetTarget=titlepage.htm&docsetVersion=5.4&locale=en).

-Login into container instance as the sas user.
+Login to the container instance as the sas user.
 ```
 docker exec -it openmodelmanager bash
 ```